-Narrows Costa-Hawkins.
-The measure narrows the limits on local rent control laws in Costa-Hawkins, allowing cities and counties to apply rent control to more properties than under current law.
-Specifically, cities and counties can apply rent control to all housing that is more than 15 years old, with the exception of single-family homes owned by landlords who own no more than two properties.
+Allows for Expansion of Rent Control.
+The measure modifies the three main limitations of Costa-Hawkins, allowing cities and counties to apply rent control to more properties than under current law.
+Specifically, cities and counties can apply rent control to most housing that is more than 15 years old.
+This does not include single-family homes owned by people with two or fewer properties.
 In addition, cities and counties can limit how much a landlord can increase rents when a new renter moves in.
-Communities that do so must allow a landlord-should the landlord wish-to increase rents by up to 15 percent during the first three years after a new renter moves in.
+Communities that do so must allow a landlord to increase rents by up to 15 percent during the first three years after a new renter moves in.